The Humanist's Apologist: Andrew D. White

 Is this what happened?
 Did Christianity suppress science?

-No. That is a myth that has been created in an effort to suppress Christianity and discredit the Bible.
+No. That is a myth that was created in an effort to suppress Christianity and discredit the Bible.
 Let's go to a secular history web site called the "Odd Historian."
 They have an interesting article about seven myths commonly believed about the Middle ages.
 Here are a few quotes from that article:

 Myth #1 - Among circulated myths, one highly accepted is that of Church suppressing rational analysis and progress of science is a medieval fallacy.
 As per historical records, no scientist/ scholar was incarcerated, burned and tortured by Church for furthering scientifically justified claims.
 The isolated case of Giordano Bruno is shocking to some extent.